flaport/fdtd/readme.md

 ```

 The number `(c*dt/du)` is a dimensionless parameter called the *courant number* `sc`.
 For
-stability reasons, the courant number should always be smaller than `1/√D`, with `D`
+stability reasons, the Courant number should always be smaller than `1/√D`, with `D`
 the dimension of the simulation.
 This can be intuitively be understood as the condition
 that information should always travel slower than the speed of light through the grid.
 in the FDTD method described here, information can only travel to the neighbouring grid
 cells (through application of the curl).
-It would therefore take `D` timesteps to
+It would therefore take `D` time steps to
 travel over the diagonal of a `D`-dimensional cube (square in `2D`, cube in `3D`), the
-courant condition follows then automatically from the fact that the length of this
+Courant condition follows then automatically from the fact that the length of this
 diagonal is `1/√D`.

 This yields the final update equations for the FDTD algorithm: